dreibh/hipercontracer/README.md

   Note: The script calls the [HiPerConTracer Results Tool](#-the-hipercontracer-results-tool) for processing of the input file.
 It therefore must to be installed.

-* With a CSV file:
+* With a CSV file as input

   ```bash
   ./r-traceroute-example traceroute.csv